-This builder may create multiple links to the library.
-On a POSIX system, for the shared library libbar.so.2.3.1, the links created would be libbar.so and libbar.so.2; on a Darwin (OSX) system the library would be libbar.2.3.1.dylib and the link would be libbar.dylib.
+On a POSIX system, versions with a single token create exactly one symlink: libbar.so.6 would have symlinks libbar.so only.
+On a POSIX system, versions with two or more tokens create exactly two symlinks: libbar.so.2.3.1 would have symlinks libbar.so and libbar.so.2; on a Darwin (OSX) system the library would be libbar.2.3.1.dylib and the link would be libbar.dylib.